 In the United States, the Senate passed the Sunshine Protection Act in March of 2022 which proposed the elimination of DST.
 This act has not officially passed because the House of Representatives has not yet approved it.
 By eliminating DST, complications such as time management between the U.S. and other countries can be eliminated.

 If the Sunshine Protection Act passes, it would likely shift countries in Europe to also eliminate DST.
 However, it seems like this issue will persist even with the promise that this act will pass soon.
-So until then, Americans have to continue shifting the clocks, hoping for this to finally end.
+Until then, Americans have to continue shifting the clocks, hoping for this to finally end.